 • Weight loss

-Chronic Cough Treatments
+Chronic Cough Treatment in Charlotte

 Chronic cough treatment will depend on the cause of your cough.
 Cough suppressants and over-the-counter medications will help relieve the most common symptoms.
 Extra care should be used when providing cough and cold medicine for children.